yjlo123/blog/content/leetcode/907_sum-of-subarray-minimums.md

 - <code>1 <= arr.length <= 3 * 10<sup>4</sup></code>
 - <code>1 <= arr[i] <= 3 * 10<sup>4</sup></code>

+> For each element, find how many subarrays containing this element with this element as the minimum.

 <div class="tabs"></div>
 <div class="tab-content">
 <div id="python" class="lang">